 For specific requirements, please visit the following websites:

-Requirements for a Ph.D. minor in Chican@ & Latin@ Studies (external site)
+Requirements for a Ph.D. minor in Chican@ & Latin@ Studies (UW Madison Course Guide)

-Policy Update – Minor Requirements in Doctoral Training (external site)
+Policy Update – Minor Requirements in Doctoral Training (Policy Library)

-Graduate Students interested in Chican@ & Latin@ Studies may wish to connect with the University’s Multicultural Graduate Network and other resources for diversity, equity, and inclusion offered by the Graduate School.
+Graduate Students interested in Chican@ & Latin@ Studies may wish to connect with the Graduate School’s Office of Diversity, Inclusion, and Funding, as well as other for diversity, equity, and inclusion offered by the Graduate School.